scaleflex/filerobot-client-python-uploader/README.md

 git clone https://github.com/scaleflex/filerobot-client-python-uploader.git
 ```

-Enter the repository and add copy the sample configuration file into `.env`
+Enter the repository and add copy the sample configuration file into `.env`.
+You can reuse the `.env.sample` as a base for additional migrations.
 ```bash
 cd filerobot-client-python-uploader && cp .env.sample .env
 ```